What is a peak-flow meter?

 To use the device:

-- make sure you are comfortable, either seated or standing
+- make sure you are comfortable, while standing if you can

 - set the marker on the side of the meter to zero